 Clash of the Marine Titans

-Actually, that is not necessarily the case because it is possible to have multiple apex predators co-existing within one ecosystem.
-This can occur because each top-dog occupies a slightly different “niche” (the position of a species and its ecological role within an ecosystem), so apex predator species are able to persist side-by-side.
+But ecosystems are anything but simple and in reality food webs can have more than one apex predator co-existing within one habitat.
+This can occur because each top-dog occupies a slightly different “niche” (the position of a species and its ecological role within an ecosystem), so apex predator species are able to persist side-by-side (Roff et al, 2016).

-We cannot predict whether these shark killing sprees will become a regular occurrence in the future, or whether other groups of orca will follow Port and Starboard’s example, but what we do know is that apex predator sharks are critical to the health of the marine ecosystem in False Bay.
+We cannot predict whether these shark killing sprees will become a regular occurrence in the future, or whether other groups of orca will follow Port and Starboard’s example, but what we do know is that apex predatory sharks are critical to the health of the marine ecosystem in False Bay.
 If shark populations decline due to increasing predation or because they flee the area, this could have a catastrophic effect on the rest of the ecosystem known as a “trophic cascade”.
-Future research will be critical to understand why these orca have shifted their ecotype to target sharks in False Bay, because if anthropogenic activity (such as pollution or overfishing) has caused the shift in their behaviour, it is possible that management strategies need to be implemented in order to indirectly protect South African sharks (Engelbrecht et al, 2019; Towner et al, 2022).
+Future research will be critical to understand why these orca have shifted their ecotype to target sharks in False Bay, because if anthropogenic activity (such as pollution, overfishing or climate change) has caused the shift in their behaviour, it is possible that management strategies will need to be implemented in order to vulnerabl protect South African sharks (Engelbrecht et al, 2019; Towner et al, 2022).

 Engelbrecht TM, Kock AA & O’Riain MJ (2019).
 Running scared: When predators become prey.
 Ecosphere, 10:1, e02531.
 Access online.